Vehicle History Disclosure Requirements

 You must disclose any vehicle modifications which alter the vehicle from the vehicle manufacturer’s original specification.

-Examples of this would include suspension, oversized tires & wheel or exhaust systems.
+Examples of this would include suspension, oversized tires & wheels, or exhaust systems.

 Valuable Reference Links